20th Anniversary Celebration Service

 Roofbreakers are disability champions, inspired by the example in Luke 5 of the friends who empowered their paralysed friend to meet Jesus.
 International Roofbreakers are volunteers who share a message of church disability inclusion in countries outside of the UK, so disabled people are valued.
 Roofbreakers encourage churches to recognise that where disabled people are fully involved, not just as members of the congregation, but actively using their gifts and skills in church life, everyone is blessed as a result.

-We do this work in developing countries by providing training and support for local partners specific to their cultural context in churches, church groups, schools or other settings.
+We do this work in developing countries by providing training and support for local partners that fits their cultural context - in churches, church groups, schools or other settings.
 We aim to help educate, empower and equip volunteer Roofbreakers to serve their communities and give them a new outlook on disabled people’s potential.

 Get Involved with Wheels for the World